Vokuc/Vokuc/README.md

 - 👋 Hi, I’m Ukpai Chika Kalu @Vokuc
 - 👀 I’m interested in growing my skills as a software engineer (C, PYTHON & JAVASCRIPT)
-- 🌱 I’m currently learning software engineering at ALX
+- Software Developer at Phree Media Technology
 - 💞️ I’m looking to collaborate on projects in the fields of Entertainment, data science/engineering, sports, energy in the future...
 - Road to Web3
 - 📫 How to reach me: send a DM on twitter @vokuc_ukpai, instagram @vokuc_sound.